Carrum Downs

 AreaSearch analysis of residential development drivers sees Carrum Downs recording a relatively average level of approval activity when compared to local markets analysed countrywide

-AreaSearch analysis of ABS building approval numbers shows Carrum Downs recorded approximately 103 residential properties granted approval per year over the past five financial years, totalling an estimated 517 homes.
-As of FY-26, 24 approvals have been recorded.
-On average, each dwelling built between FY-21 and FY-25 gained 2.2 new residents per year, indicating healthy demand supporting property values.
-New homes are being constructed at an average cost of $374,000.
+AreaSearch analysis of ABS building approval numbers allocated from statistical area data shows Carrum Downs recorded around 103 residential properties granted approval per year over the past five financial years, totalling an estimated 517 homes.
+As of FY-26 so far, 24 approvals have been recorded.
+Over these five years, an average of 2.2 new residents was gained for each dwelling built, indicating healthy demand that supports property values.
+New homes are being constructed at an average value of $374,000.

 Frequently Asked Questions - Development